 Chicken concept, Pollo Campero, aims to keep Latin consumers and appeal to a broader customer base.
-Ellish Marketing Group is pleased to have worked with Tim Pulido, Roberto Denegri and the rest of the Pollo Campero management leadership team on concept brand positioning, menu engineering, new menu item development, strategic marketing plans, food photography, menu board creative development, point of purchase material creative as well as direct mail creative and program implementation.
+Ellish Marketing Group, restaurant marketing consultants, is proud to have assisted Pollo Campero and the Pollo Campero management leadership team on concept brand positioning, menu engineering, new menu item development, strategic marketing plans, food photography, menu board creative development, point of purchase material creative as well as direct mail creative and program implementation.

 See Nations Restaurant News article for more information on the new Dallas Prototype.

 International Franchise Association Emerging Franchise Conference: Warren Ellish Delivers Keynote Address

 Great day in Dallas presenting the Keynote Address to the International Franchise Association Emerging Franchisor Conference.
 I enjoyed sharing insights on world-class branding and brand positioning with the future great franchise leaders.
 Great turnout and enthusiastic group.
 Met so many new wonderful people and some old friends at the conference.
 It is always a pleasure to add thought leadership to a great association.

 Warren Ellish, President & CEO of Ellish Marketing Group and Senior Lecturer at Cornell University’s Johnson Graduate School of Management will be the opening speaker at the International Franchise Association 2014 Emerging Franchisor Conference.
 The convention will be held on November 18, 2014 in Dallas, Texas at the Sheraton Hotel.
 Warren will address “The Three Critical Steps to Positioning Your Emerging Franchise Into a World-Class Brand.”